miloac/Test2Rest/README.md

     - updateOrder
     - deleteOrderItem

+- Call the *getOrders* function on the [onload](https://www.w3schools.com/tags/ev_onload.asp) and store it on global variable

 Connect your html components with your controllers:

-   - Implement a listener for the comboBox so when you change the order then the Update Orders table changes with the corresponding items.
+   - Implement a listener for the comboBox so when you change the order then the Update Orders table changes with the corresponding items (user the orders global variable).
    - Call the function *addItemToOrder* when the Add button is clicked (make sure you validate the submitted data)
    - Call the function *updateOrder* when the Update button is clicked (make sure you validate the submitted data)
    - Call the function *deleteOrderItem* when the Delete button is clicked